DailyDreaming/test/wdl.rst

 To follow this example, you will need docker installed.
 The original workflow can be found here: https://github.com/ENCODE-DCC/pipeline-container

 We've included the wdl file and data files in the toil repository needed to run this example.
-First, find the wdl file:
+First, download :download:`the example code <../../src/toil/test/wdl/wdl_templates.zip>` and unzip.
+The file needed is:
-'src/toil/test/wdl/wdl_templates/testENCODE/encode_mapping_workflow.wdl'
+"testENCODE/encode_mapping_workflow.wdl".

 Next, use wdltool_ to validate this file: